Well, I have had a blast as usual in the studio today, and you all will reap the benefits of my fun!

 Agree?
 Disagree?
 Unsure??
 Mic shootouts can be very subtle comparisons so if you’re fine with all of ’em that’s okay too.
 There really wasn’t a bad mic in the bunch.
 I use them all, all the time.

-Share with me your thoughts below.
-Gear isn’t just made to use – it’s there to talk about.
+When you start using the Spirit in your own studio, share your thoughts and results with us.
+Use the Comments section below.
+Gear isn’t just made to use, after all – it’s there to talk about!
 Especially if we’ve been G.A.S.-ing for it for weeks or months, like I did for the Aston Spirit.

 Special thanks to David Borovoy from Guitar Center, Southfield for turning me on to this mic and being my “go-to” rep when serious G.A.S. drives me to his pro audio corner!